-- If you’re a vegetarian, get all the nutrients that you need .
+- If you’re a vegetarian, be sure to get all the nutrients that you need.

 What do I need to know about exercise?

 Another important way to stay healthy, reduce stress, and manage your weight is to exercise.
 Try to include aerobic exercise, muscle strengthening, and stretching exercises into your daily routine.
-It is recommended that you exercise approximately 60 minutes each day.
+It’s recommended that you exercise approximately 60 minutes each day.

 - Aerobic exercises include biking, running, fast walking, swimming, dancing, soccer, step aerobics, etc. You can tell that you are doing aerobic exercise because your heart will speed up and you will start breathing faster.
 However, you should still be able to talk when you are doing aerobic exercise.